 Pixelink Capture limits the Number of Frames to 1000, which may limit the length of video you can record.
 To record a longer video using Pixelink Capture, reduce the frame rate of the camera (and playback frame rate).

 You can also use Capture OEM to record a longer video, as Capture OEM does not limit the number of frames.
-Video files are limited to 2GB, however, so enable H.264 Video Encoding in Capture OEM when recording a longer video.
+Uncompressed video files may be limited to 2-4GB, however (a limitation of the AVI file format). so enable H.264 Video Encoding in Capture OEM when recording a longer video.

 Video Preview Troubleshooting